sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

 This module aims to help developers upgrade SS3 modules to SS4 without doing any manual rewriting.
 You can provide a list of modules and run the code below.
 This will create a branch in your module that is SS4 ready.
 After inspection you can then merge this into `dev/master` as you see fit.

-# prerequisites before you start
+# prerequisites before you start:

  - module to be upgraded needs to be listed on packagist
  - composer file needs to follow this pattern (installer-name requirement may be dropped in the future)